-The Covid-19 pandemic continued to have a negative impact on the libraries' service delivery statistics and performance during 2021/2022.
 The libraries needed to adhere to the National Lockdown Levels announced throughout the year.
 Library Services were being rendered according to our Covid-19 working plan and only a certain number of people were allowed inside the different libraries at a time according to available space and type of service rendered.
 Library halls could not be used for the most part of the year and the use of the public internet computers were also restricted.
 See table below.

-Library Photocopies Studying/Research (3-hour sessions) ICT(PIA) (30-Minute sessions) Africana N/A 2 N/A Beaconsfield 1 5 (4 children side / 1 adult side) 2 Galeshewe 1 15 (4 children side / 11 study hall) 2 Greenpoint 1 1 1 Hadison Park 1 1 N/A Judy Scott 1 8 (2 children side / 6 study hall) 2 Kimberley 1 26 (2 children side / 24 adult side) 2

-Sonny Leon 1 4 (2 children side / 2 adult side) 1 Ubuntu 1 1 1
+Library Photocopies Studying/Research (3-hour sessions) ICT(PIA) (30-Minute sessions) Africana N/A 2 N/A Beaconsfield 1 5 (4 children side / 1 adult side) 2 Galeshewe shewe 15 (4 children side / 11 study hall) 2 Greenpoint 1 1 1 Hadison Park 1 1 N/A Judy Scott 1 8 (2 children side / 6 study hall) 2 Kimberley 1 26 (2 children side / 24 adult side) 2 Sonny Leon 1 4 (2 children side / 2 adult side) 1 Ubuntu 1 1 1